The Crisis of Public Health Disinvestment

 The Crisis of Cuts to Services for the Most Vulnerable

 New York families suffer when we don’t adequately fund mental health care facilities.
 One mother we spoke with told us that the wait list was three years long for her son to enter a long-term facility that would provide a proper level of care for his needs.
 Patients with the most severe needs often have the fewest residential treatment options available.
 Private facilities are not compelled to accept any patient, and many New Yorkers fall through the gap every year to devastating effect.
 Recent attacks on the New York City Subway system demonstrate the dangers of a society that leaves severely mentally ill people without the care they need.
 Incarceration is not the answer: New York City’s jails have more patients with a mental health disorder than all the city’s hospitals.
 We must create a new way forward for mental health care.
 We must create public community facilities, where all New Yorkers can receive the specialized care they need.
-Steady budget cuts have led the NYS Office for People with Developmental Disabilities (OPWDD) to lose more than 3,100 beds in residential facilities for New Yorkers in need of full-time psychiatric care over the last decade.
+Steady budget cuts have led the NYS Office for People with Developmental Disabilities (OPWDD) to lose more than 3,100 community-based group home beds, with more closing at an alarming rate.
+Additionally, OPWDD closed more than 1,300 in-patient beds since 2013, which served those with the most complex needs.
 This leaves only 150 beds in two facilities across New York State for patients with the most severe needs, who may pose a risk to their families or themselves without proper around-the-clock care.
 Families caring for their sick relatives who can’t get them into nursing homes or residential facilities are left to cobble together their own treatment plans – leading them to rely on 911 in times of crisis or quitting their jobs to provide full-time care.
 Families who fall through the safety net are exhausted, overwhelmed, and broke when they’re left to figure it out on their own.
 We cannot afford to let the burden of care fall solely on our neighbors’ shoulders.
 These are members of our community and we must provide community-funded and operated full-time facilities for all New Yorkers with unmet needs.

 The Crisis of a Poorly Funded Government